azdavis/millet/doc/errors.md

 functor Func() = struct end
 ```

-Defining the signature or functor in a `local` is also accepted by Millet, though this is not strictly permitted by the Definition.
+Although not permitted by the Definition, Millet also allows defining the signature or functor in a `local`.

 ```sml
 (* ok *)